-No, but you may tire more easily.
-Fatigue is a very common side effect no matter what area of the body is being treated.
+No, but you may want to plan to take it easy.
+Fatigue is a very common cancer side effect no matter what area of the body is being treated.

 - Fatigue is a daily lack of energy; a feeling of tiredness, weakness or exhaustion.
 It may come on suddenly and it does not result from activity or exertion. - Some patients find their energy level is better at different times of the day. - We encourage you to stay active as much as possible. - Avoid staying in bed unless your doctor tells you to.
-Staying in bed all of the time can cause more health problems. - If you need to take a nap during the day, limit it to only 15 - 20 minutes.
+Staying in bed all of the time can cause more health problems. - If you need to take a nap during the day, limit it to only 15 20 minutes. - Talk with a member of your radiation healthcare team for more information